The Jack LaLanne Diet

 LaLanne also eats at least ten fresh, raw vegetables a day.
 He hasn't had dessert since 1929 and never eats between meals or after 9 p.m.

 LaLanne's long and varied life makes fascinating reading, but it's not strictly relevant to our site.
-If you're interested, click here for an excellent overview of his
+If you're interested, click here for an excellent overview of his life and legend.

 But What About Us Ordinary Mortals?